cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     of the result.

-    The preferred way of computing square roots is to fix a deterministic algorithm particular to F. We give algorithms for the three most common cases in {{sqrt-variants}}.
+    The preferred way of computing square roots is to fix a deterministic algorithm particular to F. We give several algorithms in {{sqrt-variants}}.
     Regardless of the method chosen, the sqrt function should be implemented in a way that resists timing side channels, i.e., in constant time.